tristangdwl/tristangdwl.github.io/_pages/research.md

 ---

 ### Scattering problems in unbounded interfaces
-I have developed a method for solving a class of decomposable scattering scattering problems in complicated unbounded domains, problems where the computational domain can be split into simple subdomains (such as straight waveguides or periodic gratings).
+I have developed a method for solving a class of decomposable scattering scattering problems in complicated unbounded domains.
+This method starts by splitting the computational domain into simple subdomains (such as straight waveguides or periodic gratings).
 The domain Green's function for each piece can then be used to reduce the scattering problem to an integral equation on the domain boundaries.
 The resulting integral equation can be analytically continued to the complex plane, where it can be safely truncated and discretized using standard integral equation techniques.

 <p float="left">
   <img src="https://github.com/user-attachments/assets/2816d9da-41f6-4f4a-bfea-acee4ac6d43e" width="32%" align="middle"/>